agrubertx/agrubertx.github.io/_pages/about.md

 ![image-left](/images/me.png){: width="400" } ![image-right](/files/gifs/knotFandB.gif){: width="300" }

-I am a mathematician interested in the pure and applied questions that arise during the study of computer graphics and data science.
+I am a mathematician interested in the pure and applied questions that arise in the context of data science, nonlinear partial differential equations (PDEs), and scientific machine learning.
 A differential geometer by training, I received my PhD from Texas Tech University under the guidance of [Magdalena Toda](http://www.math.ttu.edu/~mtoda/), with co-advisors [Eugenio Aulisa](http://www.math.ttu.edu/~eaulisa/) and [Hung Tran](https://www.math.uci.edu/~hungtt1/).

 <!-- ![Alt Text](/files/gifs/knotFandB.gif) -->

 During my PhD, I applied techniques from Riemannian geometry, variational calculus, and differential topology to study functionals involving surface curvature, with the ultimate goal of understanding their extrema.
 Moreover, I was (and still am) interested in understanding the possible immersions of a given topological space inside another, including what configurations are "preferred" (usually energy-minimizing) in this case.
+I also spent quite a bit of time thinking about the computational modeling of geometric objects, sparking a standing interest in computer graphics which can be seen in the various simulation videos found on the [Gallery](/gallery/) page.

-Lately, I'm involved in developing artificial neural network based methods for dimension reduction, function approximation, and the reduced-order modeling of PDEs.
-In addition, I enjoy working on the computer visualization of geometric objects -- as can be seen in the various simulation videos found on the [Gallery](/gallery/) page.
+After graduate school, I became more involved in machine learning and scientific algorithm development for dimension reduction, function approximation, and the reduced-order modeling of PDEs.
+At the same time as my application-driven interests were shifting, my purer "side project" work also moved in the direction of rigidity results for geometric objects constrained by curvature conditions.

+Lately, my focus is primarily on developing structure-informed numerical methods for scientific applications.
+Doing this involves identifying/reasoning about some abstract mathematical structure which is important for a particular phenomenon, formulating a smart discretization (based on e.g. a finite element or artificial neural network backbone) which takes this structure into account, and writing mathematical software in Python or C++ which implements the proposed discretization.
+Over time, I've found that my preferred "flavor" of research problem creates opportunity for algebraic reasoning, flashy visuals, and short "punchy" arguments which are characteristic of my personal style.

-Broad research keywords which tend to interest me include: computational and discrete geometry, machine learning theory, deep learning for PDEs, surface immersions, Willmore energy, conservation laws, and integrability problems.
+Broad research keywords which tend to interest me include: scientific machine learning, computational and discrete geometry, conservation laws, reduced-order modeling, manifold learning, harmonic maps, surface immersions, and integrability problems.
 A more detailed description of my interests can be found in my [academic research statement](/files/Research_Statement.pdf) (current as of 9/21).

-Below are some selected snapshots of my work.
+Below are some coarse categories containing (some of) my work.
 Each has its own page for further reading.
+Finishing and updating this part of the website is on my to-do list.

 Comparing Neural Architectures for Reduced-Order Modeling